Secure Home

 This all makes it a much better alternative to renting: households get housing stability and leave in a better financial position than had they been renting.

-• ŌCHT’s Secure Home offers qualifying households the chance to buy a right to occupy a new, modern home in an ŌCHT community development.
+ŌCHT’s Secure Home offers qualifying families with children the chance to buy a right to occupy a new, modern home in an ŌCHT community development.
 Secure Home is a cost-effective alternative to the private market.
 Householders can build equity through mortgage repayments instead of paying a landlord.

 Secure Home is a leasehold arrangement.
 That means ŌCHT owns the house and the land, and the household buys the right to occupy the property for 100-years: ŌCHT registers a 100-year lease over the land, in your name.